ephread/Instructions/README.md

 }
 ```

+⚠️ Since the blurring overlay snapshots the view during coach mark appearance/disappearance,
+you should make sure that animations targeting your own view don't occur while a coach mark
+is appearing or disappearing.
+Otherwise, the animation won't be visible.

 ##### Skipping a coach mark

 You can skip a given coach mark by implementing the following method defined in `CoachMarksControllerDelegate`: